quananhle/Data-Structure-and-Algorithms/Python/Find-the-Difference/README.md

 ### Approach 2: Using HashMap

 We might just think in worst case the string is of length N and each character has a frequency of 1.
-This would result in a hash map of O(N)O(N)O(N) space.
+This would result in a hash map of O(N) space.
 This is when your attention to detail comes to test.
 ```
     The problem states, string s and t consists of only lowercase letters.
 ```